Mathematical analysis of singularities in the diffusion model under the submanifold assumption: A mathematical perspective on generative diffusion models

 By assigning a weight for the $t$-variable, the training process of \cite{SGM} is generalized as seeking a network-represented function $S_\theta$ that minimizes,

-We remark that we use samples of $(X_0,t,N)$ for the evaluation of the integral in Eq. (\ref{global_training}) and samples of $t$ do not necessarily follow the same schedule as those of the backward process. \paragraph{Sampling} There is no general closed-form solution for the backward process (\ref{backward_process}) and so we employ splitting schemes,
+We remark that we use samples of $(X_0,t,N)$ for the evaluation of the integral in Eq.~\eqref{global_training} and samples of $t$ do not necessarily follow the same schedule as those of the backward process.

+\textbf{Sampling.} There is no general closed-form solution for the backward process \eqref{backward_process} and so we employ splitting schemes,